-If a program must be turned in as part of your solution, you must take care of the following:
+For programs turned in as part of your solution, you must take care of the following:

 The report must contain (possibly as an appendix) a printing of the entire program.
-This printing must be identical with the program which is turned in electronically.
+This printing must be identical to the program that is turned in electronically.
 All the pages of your program print-out must contain your group number.
-One way of obtaining this is to use a2ps -g --header="Printed by group NN"

-where NN is your group number.
+One way of obtaining this is to use where NN is your group number.